 The Set-Up Wrap-Up

 Well, Princeton Lawyer certainly found for me a great guy.
 The Set-Up is cute, funny, a good conversationalist, has a good job, and seems like a nice person.
 But.... (there's always a "but," isn't there?) ... he's 25.
 So what, though, right?
 Not even 6 months younger than me.
-Except that, well, there were a few minor breeches in etiquette.
+Except that, well, there were a few minor breeches in etiquette.--As the hostess showed us to our table, he walked in front of me and sat down in the window seat (traditionally the woman's seat) without waiting for me to sit down, leaving me in the aisle.

 --He invited me out (suggesting dinner and picked a somewhat-pricey place) and then, well, we split the bill.
 Nothing wrong with that, I suppose, but, well, first off that's NEVER happened to me before on a first date, and second, I think if the guy is doing the inviting and choosing he's somewhat responsible, as the "host" of the evening.
 Also, drinks/coffee would have been more than sufficient.
 If he was planning on splitting the bill a little "Is this place okay?
 It's a bit pricey" or something before we got there would have been nice to give me a heads up.